Portugal and Mexico draw 2-2 in Confederations Cup

 Mexico equalized less than 10 minutes later with a close-range diving header by Chicharito after Portugal defender Raphael Guerreiro failed to clear a ball crossed into the area.
 Mexico midfielder Carlos Vela got to the ball near the far post and sent it to the middle of the area for Chicharito’s goal.

+“We wanted to win, of course, but we have to be satisfied with this result against the European champions,” Chicharito said.

-Soares scored late with a right-foot shot from inside the area after Mexico midfielder Hector Herrera gave the ball away, and Moreno’s equalizer came with a firm header from close range after a corner kick.
+Soares scored late with a right-foot shot from inside the area after Mexico midfielder Hector Herrera gave the ball away, and Moreno’s equalizer came with a firm header from close range after a corner kick one minute into injury time.

 Ochoa made a great diving save in the 85th to keep young Portugal forward Andre Silva from scoring with a header.